saucelabs/sauce-docs/docs/secure-connections/sauce-connect-5/quickstart.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-Sauce Connect is required to run a test on an app or website located behind a firewall.
+Sauce Connect Proxy is required to run a test on an app or website located behind a firewall.
 Get up and running with a basic Sauce Connect Proxy tunnel in minutes using the steps below.

 ## What You'll Need

 - A Sauce Labs account ([Log in](https://accounts.saucelabs.com/am/XUI/#login/) or sign up for a [free trial license](https://saucelabs.com/sign-up)).
 - If you haven't already, make sure you can access the website or mobile app that you'll be testing from the Sauce Connect Proxy host.
-- Check to see if you have any proxies that are required to access the public Internet.
+- Check to see if you have any [proxies](/secure-connections/sauce-connect-5/operation/proxies/) that are required to access the public Internet.

 ## Installing Sauce Connect Proxy